Child Whiplash Claims – How Much Compensation Can I Claim?

 When making a claim for a child whiplash injury, you can claim for the following:

-- General damages – This relates to general damages for the pain and suffering that the child has experienced.
+General damages – This relates to general damages for the pain and suffering that the child has experienced, including physical and psychological injuries, like whiplash and subsequent post-traumatic stress disorder.

-- Out-of-pocket expenses – You can claim for any costs you have incurred as a direct consequences of your child’s injury as part of a child whiplash compensation claim, for example, the cost of sending them to a counsellor, loss of earnings while you look after your child, travel expenses, and such like.
-You will need to have proof of these expenses.
+Out-of-pocket expenses – You can claim for any costs you have incurred as a direct consequence of your child’s injury as part of a child whiplash compensation claim, such as:

 Yes, if you are under the age of 18, you are going to need a litigation friend to make decisions about your child whiplash compensation court case.
 This will typically be your parent or guardian.
 However, it could also be a solicitor or another family member.

-One question we often get asked is how much will a child receive for whiplash?
+One question we often get asked is how much will a child receive as part of whiplash claims?
 Unfortunately, it is impossible to give a definitive answer to this question, as every child whiplash compensation case is different and there are many factors that are considered when working out the payout amount.
 However, the following breakdown should give you a decent understanding:

 - Severe whiplash (indefinite suffering and pain): £7,750 – £13,750